 When selecting images for communications materials, choose images where the main subject isn't disturbed by the dataline or other graphics.

 Consider cropping or resizing images to the fit the area better, such as for the website feature image or on the cover of a report.

-Free tools like picmonkey.com can be used to edit images, if you don't have access to photo editing software.
+Free tools like picmonkey.com can be used to edit images.